The four questions your landing page needs to answer

 3. Select a landing page template

-Next, you'll want to select a template to use as the structure for your landing page.
-You can search through the existing templates in your account, purchase a premium template through the HubSpot marketplace, or create a new template layout by converting a mockup into a template layout.
-To learn how to convert a mockup into a template layout, click here.
+Next, select a template to use as the structure for your landing page.
+You can search through the existing templates in your account, purchase a premium template through the HubSpot marketplace, or create a new template.

-Now, if you're looking to create a Landing Page that will contain a form for visitors to submit on, please be sure to select a template that has a Form Module.
-In this example, we'll use a template we made with the layout builder called Two Column LP (Form Left).
+If you're looking to create a landing page that will contain a form for visitors to submit on, be sure to select a template that has a form module.

 4. Give your landing page a name

-After you enter the name into the selected template, click on the Create button to start adding your content (offer text, images, and form) to your page.
+After you enter the name into the selected template, click Create

 5. Add your content to the landing page

-Now add your content into the landing page layout using the content editor.
-To learn more about the content editor, click here.
+Under the Content tab, add your content (text, images, etc.) into the landing page layout using the content editor.

 Your page title should: